Kate Hudson has opened up about co-parenting and building strong relationships with the fathers of her three children.

-Just recently, Channing Tatum and ex Jenna Dewan reportedly finalised their custody arrangement of daughter Everly, six, following their split.
+Back in 2020 Channing Tatum and ex Jenna Dewan reportedly finalised their custody arrangement of daughter Everly, then six, following their split.

 The former married couple share joint custody of Everly, but have had a parenting schedule put in place to make things easier due to their unpredictable work schedules.